suhrabjan/BulkImageResizer/README.md

-# imageResizerForWeb
+# BulkImageResizer

-Python script to resize and compress photos for web apps at once.
+ BulkImageResizer automates image resizing and compression of any number of images in a folder.
+I developed this script to automatically resize and compress the images for front-end web development.

-As a first step install the pillow library!!!
-Optimizes and saves the photos in images_src folder to images folder.
+## Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+### Prerequisites

+* I have written this script in Python 3.
+* Please install Pillow library with the following code on your terminal.
+        ```
+        $ pip install Pillow
+        ```
+        or
+        ```
+        $ easy_install Pillow
+        ```
+        For more information, please see [https://pypi.org/project/Pillow/2.2.1/](https://pypi.org/project/Pillow/2.2.1/)

+### Installation

+## Usage

+## Version

+## Authors

+## License

+## Acknowledgements